peikk0/i3status-modules/README.md

 ![](http://files.benoswald.de/Screenshot2016-01-12_13-31-49.png)

 ### Older icinga web interface versions
-Currently only icinga-web2 is supported by this script (you realy want to upgrade to icinga2 and icinga-web2!).
+Currently only icinga-web2 is supported by this module (you realy want to upgrade to icinga2 and icinga-web2!).
-If you want support for older icinga interfaces like icinga-classic and icinga-web you have to wait, or change the hard coded URL parameter strings.
+If you want support for older icinga interfaces like icinga-classic and icinga-web you have to wait or change the hard coded URL parameter strings.